CoronaWhy/befair/README.md

 make check-all
 ```

-You can find all available installations in "distributives" folder.
+You can find all available installations in /distro folder.
 Different distributives are suitable for various research communities.

 Choose some distributive, for example, "fair", and start/stop all services with commands:
 ```